shengping/Presentation/README.md

 # Presentation
 It is a project about Introduction to Convolutional Neural Network from my graduate course.
+By Xue Shengke.